 Eisenhower Center works primarily with individuals with traumatic brain injuries, spinal cord injuries, substance abuse concerns, and dual diagnosis.
-We are licensed by the state of Michigan to care for individuals eighteen years of age or older.
+We are licensed by the states of Michigan and Florida to care for individuals eighteen years of age or older.
+We may also, with an appropriate waiver, serve clients ages 16 and 17 in the state of Michigan.

 When you come to Eisenhower Center, you will meet with the someone from the Admissions Department to review and sign the Admission Paperwork.
 If you have a guardian or a personal representative, they may sign the forms.
 You will be taken to your room and a staff member will assist you with an inventory of your belongings as you unpack.
 You will meet with your Program Coordinator and be given a tour of the campus and have a chance to settle.